internetirl/vscode-themey/README.md

 Creating a theme is as easy as this:

 * Open the Command Palette (ctrl/cmd+shift+p)
+* Select "Themey: Create Theme From Image"
+* Specify location of image
+* Click 'Reload on the prompt'

 ![Create](images/Demo.gif)

-* Click 'Reload' on the prompt

 ![Reload](images/ThemeyReload.PNG)

-* Open Command Palette Again -> Select "Preferences: Color Theme" -> Select "Themey" or "Themey Alt"

 ## Examples